zunit-zsh/zunit/README.md

 ## Installation

-> **WARNING**: Although the majority of Zulu's functionality works as expected, it is in the early stages of development, and as such bugs are likely to be present.
-Please continue with caution, and [report any issues](https://github.com/zulu-zsh/zulu/issues/new) you may have.
+> **WARNING**: Although the majority of ZUnit's functionality works as expected, it is in the early stages of development, and as such bugs are likely to be present.
+Please continue with caution, and [report any issues](https://github.com/molovo/zunit/issues/new) you may have.

 ### [Zulu](https://github.com/zulu-zsh/zulu)